Little House on the Prairie (1974 TV series): Home media and streaming services

 Initially, some individual episodes were released on DVD and VHS.
 In 2003, as DVD players reached more than half of the homes with VCRs for the first time, and trends began towards watching entire seasons on DVD, full seasons of Little House were released on DVD by Goldhil in partnership with NBC Enterprises.
 In the U.S. and Canada, NBC Enterprises partnered with Imavision Distribution to release full-season collector's editions, due to Imavision's expertise in family-oriented products.
 These initial releases used time compressed episodes that had been prepared for syndication.
 These sets included interviews with former cast members Alison Arngrim and Dean Butler.
 For the original movies and complete series sets, Imavision included special features such as interviews with cast members such as Melissa Gilbert and Melissa Sue Anderson, as well as specials highlighting Michael Landon and the casting of the show.

 Lionsgate signed an exclusive distribution agreement with Imavision in 2007 to release the entire series on DVD.
 In 2014, Lionsgate Home Entertainment began re-releasing the series in North America formatted as blu-ray full-frame, DVD full-frame, and ultraviolet HD digital download.
 The episodes were restored to their original broadcast length and were remastered for high-definition picture and sound.
 Seasons 1 through 6 each contain a roughly 15-minute segment of a special called "The Little House Phenomenon".
 Following the release of the series, an all-movie collection was released in 2016.

 To address declining DVD sales in Canada, Imavision began offering the series via real-time streaming in 2012.
 This was followed by streaming on Amazon Prime Video in 2019 and Peacock in 2020.
 Availability on free ad-supported streaming television (FAST) channels began with Amazon Freevee and Xumo in 2023 and expanded to platforms such as The Roku Channel and Pluto TV.
 Little House is one of the most popular FAST channels available.
 In January 2025, Nielsen Media Research recognized the show with an ARTEY award as a top streaming legacy program with 13.25 billion minutes viewed on Peacock in 2024.
-According to Nielsen, 63% of Little Houses viewing total was from adults 35-64 and 17% of its viewership was among black viewers.
+According to Nielsen, 63% of Little Houses viewing total was from adults 35-64 and it over-indexed among black viewers, which comprised 17% of its viewership.